 Enduro-Var II is a reformulation of our original oil-modified, ambering, water-based topcoat.
-It replaces original Endurovar and is made with more than 70% RENEWABLE RESOURCES formulated from sustainable materials that decrease the carbon footprint and can be used with all of GF's water-based products.
+It replaces original Endurovar and is made with more than 70% RENEWABLE RESOURCES formulated from sustainable materials that decrease the carbon footprint and is compatible with ALL GF products.
 The new formula dries to a lighter amber than the previous formula, is highly water-resistant, and is both sprayable and brushable.
 Download Professional Water Based Product catalog here.

 Sanding Schedule: 120-grit followed by 150- or 220-grit sandpaper.